bip-itteam-internal/architecture-draft/Human Resource Information System/HRIS - Attendance System.md

 ## Background

 * Attendance system is semi-automatic right now.
 We have fingerprint reader machine (Solution X105) that is connected to a network.
 HR can pull attendance logs everyday.
 (There's attempt to do cron job regulary pull the logs but never successful).
-	* - How will the data from fingerprint reader machine (Solution X105) be integrated to here?
+	* How will the data from fingerprint reader machine (Solution X105) be integrated to here?
 		- We can use their SDK and create our own script (https://drive.google.com/file/d/1MSV_OdJRTjIlcrKOrw1t0bbpT3vS4GoF/view?usp=sharing) or 3rd party (there are some open source script) to pull attendance data every day
 		- Store them in a "Raw Database"
 		- Fingerprint machine is a "Fallback" in case it's needed
+	- Looking at the SDK we could create a middleware listener, where it will pass the signal from fingerprint machine into the ERP website on attendance services with special routes for fingerprint automated clock-in/out
+	- The listener application will be build on Python with [pyzk](https://github.com/fananimi/pyzk) library, since it already link all the SDK into one place, and has the support for other series as well.
+The repository will be shared in here later on
 * After many consideration, we decided to do Mobile App as a attendance gate.
 Mobile App will be installed on every employee and they can do clock-in or clock-out anywhere within the radius.
 (50 m)
 * There are 3 layer security to clock-in/out: Face recognition, Geolocation, and Geofencing (must connected to local WIFI)
 	* If the system are only available in local network then Geolocation and Geofencing information is redundant